roaminggamer/CoronaGeek/Hangouts/ICanMakeThat/DesktopGames/GeometryWarsClone/README.md

-This is our first 'Desktop Game'.
+This is our second 'Desktop Game'.

-We will be making a 'generic' top-down shooter.
+We will be making a 'clone' the (awesome) twin-stick shooter:

-No specific details yet on what this game is about.

-Folder Structure:
- * app/ - The latest code for the game.
- * app_old_versions/ - Old working versions of the code.
- * assets_incoming/ - Incoming sound and art assets for the game.
- * docs/ - Any documentation mentioned or used on the hangout.
+"Geometry Wars Retro Evolved"